 The goal of utilizing the Ulrich HR Competency Model is to make good and effective shifts from administrative management to strategic human resources.
 Although there are people who might question the efficiency and relevance of the Ulrich HR Model today, considering that it may be well past its prime, there are still a lot of businesses that find it a tangible part of business management.

-HR champion Dave Ulrich was no ordinary author as he was, in fact, looked upon as the great ‘father of human resources,’ according to HR Magazine.
+HR champion Dave Ulrich is no ordinary author as he is, in fact, looked upon as the great ‘father of human resources,’ according to HR Magazine.
 The dilemma today is that many people would claim that the Ulrich HR Competency Model could be impractical and insignificant in the 21st century or even beyond.

 The David Ulrich HR model allows businesses to streamline HR roles and responsibilities.
 Large organizations with huge teams can structure their working patterns and define clear roles for every team member and employee.